pborgesEdgeX/gprs_gen_decoder/README.md

 __init__(coding_scheme): Initializes the decoder with a specific coding scheme. decode_packet(packet): Decodes a GPRS packet and returns the extracted data. calculate_checksum(data): Calculates the checksum for error detection.

+## Features
+- Single Mode: Generates and processes packets one by one.
+- Stream Mode: Generates a continuous stream of packets, concatenated into a single byte array for processing.
+- Multiple Coding Schemes: Supports CS1, CS2, CS3, and CS4 GPRS coding schemes.
+- Checksum Validation: Ensures data integrity using checksum validation.

+## Future Work
+- Stream or single mode have not yet been stress tested, or tested with real data.

 # Contributors
 Paulo Borges (pborges7@icloud.com)